If you want to know which is the best for your ears when it comes to listening music, we have compared earbuds vs headphones here.

 Simply put, DACs convert digital data to an analog signal and an amp takes that signal and makes it louder.

 Amp is short for amplifier, and it’s called that because it amplifies the volume of an audio signal.
 There are many types of amps, such as the ones used to make that booming bass in that car that just cut you off, or the ones used to make those electric guitars go to 11.
+You can also use an amp as a turntable receiver.
 A headphone amp will do the same job, so just be careful not to blow out your ears when you turn it up.

 On the other hand, DACs convert digital data to an analog signal.
 Ask yourself this: what does computer code sound like?
 Maybe you heard some clicks and beeps in your head, but most of us can’t hear computer code.
 A DAC, on the other hand, can understand and translate that computer code into an audio signal that our analog ears can hear.